-AASHTO Construction Article 11.4.8.1.2, Punched Holes, states; "The diameter of the die shall not exceed the diameter of the punch by more than 0.0625 in.
+AASHTO Construction Article 11.4.8.1.2, Punched Holes, states,

+"The diameter of the die shall not exceed the diameter of the punch by more than 0.0625 in.
 (1.5mm).
 If any holes must be enlarged to admit the bolts, such holes shall be reamed.
 Holes must be clean-cut without torn or ragged edges.
 The slightly conical hole that naturally results from punching operations shall be considered acceptable."

 Other guidelines for punched holes are not listed, such as punch and die quality or the type of punch press used.
 Article 11.4.8.1.4, Accuracy of Holes, lists slotted holes may be prepared by flame cutting, or a combination of drilling or punching and flame cutting.
 Dimension for slotted holes, and other hole types are listed in the AASHTO Design Specifications.
-The AASHTO Construction Specifications are not clear if these slotted holes made by punching and flame cutting can be used in primary members.
-Die clearance amounts were investigated in this project, and flame cut holes are currently under investigation for the next phase of the project (AASHTO Construction 2004)
+The AASHTO Construction Specifications are not clear on whether these slotted holes made by punching and flame cutting can be used in primary members.
+The effect of die clearance and method of making slotted holes amounts were investigated in this project.